Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Desember 2025 19.59.24 UTC
+- WIB: Kamis, 25 Desember 2025 20.39.20 UTC
-- WITA: Kamis, 25 Desember 2025 20.59.24 UTC
+- WITA: Kamis, 25 Desember 2025 21.39.20 UTC
-- WIT: Kamis, 25 Desember 2025 21.59.24 UTC
+- WIT: Kamis, 25 Desember 2025 22.39.20 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational